-A resolution was passed at a shareholders' general meeting of the Company held on June 24, 2016 to amend the Articles of Incorporation of the Company.
-According to the amended Articles of Incorporation of the Company, no lower than 1% of profit of the current year is distributable as employees' compensation and no higher than 0.5% of profit of the current year is distributable as remuneration to directors.
-However, the Company's accumulated losses shall have been covered (if any). the Company may, by a resolution adopted by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
+According to the Articles of Incorporation of the Company, no lower than 1% of profit of the current year is distributable as employees' compensation and no higher than 0.5% of profit of the current year is distributable as remuneration to directors.
+However, the Company's accumulated losses shall have been covered (if any).
+The Company may, by a resolution adopted by a majority vote at a meeting of Board of Directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or in cash; and in addition thereto a report of such distribution is submitted to the shareholders' meeting.
 Information on the Board of Directors' resolution regarding the employees' compensation and remuneration to directors can be obtained from the "Market Observation Post System" on the website of the TWSE.

-The Company accrued employees' compensation and remuneration to directors based on a specific rate of profit of the year ended December 31, 2016.
+The Company accrued employees' compensation and remuneration to directors based on a specific rate of profit of the year ended December 31, 2017.
 If the estimated amounts differ from the actual distribution resolved by the Board of Directors, the Company will recognize the change as an adjustment to income of next year.
 If the Board of Directors resolves to distribute employees' compensation in stock, the number of shares distributed is determined by dividing the amount of bonuses by the closing price (after considering the effect of cash and stock dividends) of shares on the day preceding the Board of Directors' meeting.
-A resolution was approved at a Board of Directors' meeting held on March 22, 2017 to distribute NT\$309,130 thousand and NT\$42,661 thousand in cash as employees' compensation and remuneration to directors, respectively.
-There were no material differences between the aforementioned approved amounts and the amounts charged against earnings in 2016.
+A resolution was approved in a meeting of the Board of Directors held on March 23, 2018 to distribute NT\$298,331 thousand and NT\$43,799 thousand in cash as employees' compensation and remuneration to directors, respectively.
+There were no material differences between the aforementioned approved amounts and the amounts charged against earnings in 2017.